mantacode/ploy/README.md

  - rsync
  - dpkg (for tests)

-Known to work on OSX.
+Known to work on OSX and Ubuntu.